A financial breakdown of what goes into each puppy that comes out of a reputable breeding program.

 Other costs include emergency vet visits, missing work to deliver the puppies, replacing puppy toys and towels, home destruction, utility costs for added laundry and heating, communication with new buyers, and the 24/7 job of looking after a dam and her puppies — all of this can accumulate to nearly $1,600.

 Ultimately, the total cost of responsibly breeding a litter of puppies can range anywhere from $7,700 to $23,900.
 Although it’s an expensive and time-consuming undertaking, the energy and thoughtfulness reputable breeders put into their puppies is the foundation of what will be a better world for dogs.

-It’s important to note that a high price tag does not always equate to a responsibly bred puppy — scammers, puppy mills, and backyard breeders come in all kinds of sizes and prices.
-This is why it’s key to make sure you’re connecting with a good source and communicate at length with your potential breeder.
-At the end of the day, investing a little more money into your puppy now could save you both in the future — and you’ll be supporting a breeder that pours a great deal of money, energy, time, and love into each puppy that comes out of their program.
+It’s important to note that a high price tag does not always equate to a responsibly bred puppy.
+Scammers, puppy mills, and backyard breeders come in different sizes and prices, which is why it’s key to make sure you’re connecting with a good source.
+At the end of the day, investing a little more money into your puppy now could save you both in the future.
+You’ll also be supporting a breeder that pours a great deal of money, energy, time, and love into each puppy that comes out of their program.